RanaMajed/EDA_Analysis_of_NYC_and_SF_Airbnb_Data/README.md

 ### Background

 Data scientists are analytical experts who utilize their skills in both technology and data analysis; we offer set of services including:

-EDA using python
-SQL and Machine Learning.
+EDA using python and SQL and Machine Learning.

 ### Problem Statement

 Market .is a small company expand its business in real estate at New York and San Francisco City.
 In this project, DS company will analyze the AirBnB data for each city to find the best locations.
 Hence, recommending the best location for the new branches so that market company, can achieve their goals to expands in to real estate.
 The value for the company is to improve the quality of service provided, which leads to client satisfaction.

 This a table of the data provided to us by the NYC and SF: